maderaroja/maderaroja/README.md

 ## Iterim Projects

-## Predicting-Anomoly-Logs
+## Predicting-Anomaly-Logs
-[Predicting-Anomoly-Logs](https://github.com/maderaroja/Predicting-Anomoloy-Logs) uses techniques from Machine Learning to predict anamolous log files in the Hadoop Distributed File System (HDFS).
+[Predicting-Anomaly-Logs](https://github.com/maderaroja/Predicting-Anomaloy-Logs) uses techniques from Machine Learning to predict anamalous log files in the Hadoop Distributed File System (HDFS).

 ## Twitter API Wrapper
 [Twitter API](https://github.com/maderaroja/twitterapiR) wrapper is an API wrapper for Twitter in R. This package provides user friendly functions for the users to query information from Twitter.